 The Curates and The Parish Priests of Killoscobe - A Review

-This book is a 188 page publication in full colour giving a concise history of the Archdiocese of Tuam together with a short biography of each of the appointed Archbishops who ministered there since 1580.
-It then goes on to the local parish of Killoscobe and lists the curates and the parish priests who served the parish since Skehana was seperated from the parish of Moylough in 1848 and joined with Menlough to become the parish of Killoscobe that we know today.
+This book is a 188 page publication giving a concise history of the Archdiocese of Tuam together with a short biography of each of the appointed Archbishops who ministered there since 1580.
+It then goes on to the local parish of Killoscobe and lists the curates and the parish priests who served the parish since Skehana was separated from the parish of Moylough in 1848 and joined with Menlough to become the parish of Killoscobe, that we know today.
 Where possible, a biography on each of the priests is also included.

 A review written by Bun ós Cionn in December 2015

 In his history of the archdiocese of Tuam, written around the year 1670, the Galway historian John Lynch explained that from long before his own time the diocese of Tuam was understood to have extended from the Aran Islands in the west, to Aghyart in the east.
 Aghyart was the name in Lynch’s era for a territory that roughly corresponds to the present parish of Moylough, one of the oldest church sites of which is Killoscobe.
 This makes The Curates and the Parish Priests of Killoscobe by Gerry Costello a very important contribution to the history of Galway.
 Given likely changes in the foreseeable future to church structures, like parish clustering, it also makes his book a very timely one.
 A founding member of the Skehana and District Heritage Society and one of three generations of Costello local sacristans, Gerry is ideally placed to recount the story of Killoscobe.